Ars3516/CheckWeather/README.md

-Dependencies
-1.Flask - Web framework for building the API 2/requests - For making HTTP requests to the Weatherbit API 3.python-dotenv - For managing environment variables
+# Flask Weather API

+## Project Description

-This Flask application serves as a weather data API, leveraging the Weatherbit API to provide current weather and 7-day forecast data.
-It has three main endpoints to fetch weather information by city name or geographic coordinates.
+Flask Weather API is a RESTful web service built using Flask that provides current weather data and 7-day weather forecasts from the Weatherbit API.
+This application allows users to fetch weather information by city name or geographical coordinates.
+It supports API versioning and implements structured error handling to ensure smooth interactions with clients.

-Features
+## API Endpoints

+### Current Weather

+- **GET `/api/v1/weather/cities/<city>`**
-1.Current Weather by City: Retrieves the current weather data for a specified city.
+  - Retrieve the current weather for the specified city.
+  - **Path Parameters**:
+    - `city`: The name of the city for which to retrieve weather information.

+### Current Weather by Coordinates

+- **GET `/api/v1/weather/coordinates/<float:lat>/<float:lon>`**
-2.Current Weather by Coordinates: Retrieves the current weather data using latitude and longitude coordinates.
+  - Retrieve the current weather for the specified geographical coordinates.
-3.7-Day Forecast by City: Provides a 7-day forecast for a specified city.

-API Endpoints
-1. Get Current Weather by City
-Endpoint: /weather/city
-Method: GET
-Parameters:
+  - **Path Parameters**:
-city (required): Name of the city.
+    - `lat`: Latitude of the location.

-Get Current Weather by Coordinates
-Endpoint: /weather/coordinates
-Method: GET
-Parameters:
-lat (required): Latitude of the location. lon (required): Longitude of the location.
+    - `lon`: Longitude of the location.

-Get 7-Day Forecast by City
+### 7-Day Weather Forecast

-Endpoint: /weather/forecast
-Method: GET
-Parameters:
-city (required): Name of the city.
+- **GET `/api/v1/weather/forecast/cities/<city>`**
+  - Retrieve a 7-day weather forecast for the specified city.
+  - **Path Parameters**:
+    - `city`: The name of the city for which to retrieve the forecast.